jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ## 4 Enable Resource Usage Dashboards

-The ReCaS Jupyter Lab gives you the possibility to monitor in real-time the resource usage of your application.
+The ReCaS Jupyter Lab gives you the possibility to monitor the resource usage of your application in real-time.

 Few simple steps are needed to build your personal dashboard.